FLORIDA BOOK AWARDS ENTRY

 (5.)
 Except for the Florida Nonfiction and Visual Arts Book Awards (which must be about Florida), all work submitted must be written by a current full-time Florida resident.
-Where questions pertaining to eligibility arise, the Florida Book Awards Advisory Committee will make final determinations.
+Where questions pertaining to eligibility arise, the Florida Book Awards staff will make final determinations.

 (7.)
 Books may be submitted by anyone (e.g., publisher, author, or literary agent) who pays the entry fee, fills out an entry form, and provides the number of copies requested.